-Taiwan grants emergency authorisation for AstraZeneca COVID-19 vaccine
+Taiwan grants emergency authorisation for AstraZeneca Covid-19 vaccine

 The first batch of 200,000 AstraZeneca vaccines provided by COVAX could begin arriving next week.

-The government plans to vaccinate frontline health and quarantine workers first, and aims eventually to get 30 million vaccine doses to cover about 65% of the island's population.
+The government plans to vaccinate frontline health and quarantine workers first, and aims eventually to get 30 million vaccine doses to cover about 65 per cent of the island’s population.

 Taiwan has kept the pandemic well under control thanks to early and effective prevention, with fewer than 50 active cases being treated in hospital.
 It has not yet received any vaccines, though with such a low rate officials have said there is no urgency to getting the shots.

-Germany's BioNTech SE said this week it plans to provide COVID-19 vaccine to Taiwan, after the island complained the firm pulled out of a deal to sell it 5 million doses at the last minute, possibly due to pressure from China, which claims Taiwan as its own.
-(Reporting by Ben Blanchard; Editing by William Mallard)
+Germany’s BioNTech SE said this week it plans to provide Covid-19 vaccine to Taiwan, after the island complained the firm pulled out of a deal to sell it 5 million doses at the last minute, possibly due to pressure from China, which claims Taiwan as its own. ― Reuters